 Tug ME toy.
 Loyal Biscuit Co.’s braided polyester tugs, manufactured in three sizes at the Charleston Correctional Facility, will give your pooch’s jaws a serious workout.
 Available at Loyal Biscuit’s five stores (see Resources), other pet-supply shops, and online.

 Barkdanna.
 After one too many of Clyde and Schmo’s bandannas went missing behind their Newburgh home, owner Janice Kanzler created a no-knot, stain-resistant scarf using a dog-collar buckle and reversible, washable fabrics.
-She sells her jaunty Barkdannas, in a at craft fairs and online.
+She sells her jaunty Barkdannas, at craft fairs and online.
 207-234-7298.

 Doggie Safe n Dry.
 When Jeanne Monesano stitched up a couple of florescent-orange safety vests to protect her fawn-red boxer and vizsla during Cape Elizabeth’s bow season, neighbors noticed: they wanted the same for their dogs.
 Encouraged by the folks at Planet Dog, Monesano now sells a whole line of brightly colored waterproof vests, fleece-lined coats, and rain gear online.

 Growlin’ Gourmet Organic Treats.
 “I won’t feed my dogs anything that I wouldn’t eat myself,” says Steve Harmon, a chef whose résumé includes a stint at Kennebunk’s elegant White Barn Inn.
 So Harmon used wholesome ingredients like rolled oats, blackstrap molasses, and flax seeds to bake biscuits for his pups, then for his friends’ pups, and now for the masses.
 Three flavors: wild blueberry, cheddar cheese, and peanut butter.